CODE[X]Books

 Distinguished Professor at The Ohio State University

-In
+In this provocative

-this provocative and pathbreaking book, Rafele shows
+and pathbreaking book, Rafele shows us how a

 mediological approach can radically and productively

-understanding of modernist subjectivity.
-His lyrical
+reframe our understanding of modernist subjectivity.

-meditations on the
+His lyrical meditations on the works of Simmel and

-works of Simmel and Benjamin reveal the extent to
+Benjamin reveal the extent to which 20th century

 notions of subjectivity must be understood in

-relation to 19nth-century
+relation to 19nth-century concepts of the metropolis

-photography.
-If you've
+and the technology of photography.
+If you've ever

-and well-executed study.
+study.

 RYAN SCHNEIDER

-Associate
+Associate Professor &

-Professor & Director of Graduate Studies,
+Director of Graduate Studies, Department of English

-Affiliated Faculty, Program in American Studies,
+and Affiliated Faculty, Program in American Studies,

 Purdue University